YDD9/YDD9-YDD9.github.io/_posts/2017-08-29-Python-Pandas.markdown

-# Write DataFrame into csv file
+# Write DataFrame into csv or excel file

     ```
     import os
     # if file does not exist write header